Senior Data Scientist · PhD · Computational Biology

 Things I've built and worked on.

-A mix of published tools, hackathon projects, and pipelines built for real research problems.
+A mix of published tools, hackathon projects, and pipelines built for research problems.

 🏆 1st Place · Cambridge